-Maria was appointed as Chief Executive in 2014, having joined the Trust team in 2006 in the position of Trust Manager.
+Maria was appointed as Chief Executive of the TSB Community Trust in 2014, and Chief Executive of TSB Group Ltd in 2016 .
 Since commencing in her role, Maria has been integral in steering the Trust through significant operational and strategic development.
 With the Trust’s maturity has come added responsibility and increasing engagement with key partners.

 Prior to starting at the Trust, Maria was the Manager of Service Delivery at Puke Ariki, New Plymouth’s Library, Museum and Visitor Information Centre, as well as its Acting Manager.